Zello: History

 In February 2014, it was blocked by CANTV in Venezuela.
 Zello released workarounds and patches to overcome the blocks to support approximately 600,000 Venezuelans who have downloaded the application to communicate with each other amidst protests.
 It "has been one of the most downloaded applications in Ukraine and Venezuela."

 In July 2017, in Latvia, Zello was the main application which was used by thousands of volunteers and rescuers for communication purposes while looking for Ivan Berladin who went missing.

 In August 2017 during relief efforts following Hurricane Harvey in Texas, Zello became a popular method for communications between volunteer rescuers (particularly members of the Cajun Navy) and people stranded by the widespread flooding.
 The app received over 6 million signups in one week as Florida residents responded to hurricane warnings for Hurricane Irma.

 In September 2018, while Hurricane Florence caused unprecedented flooding in the US states of North and South Carolina, rescuers used Zello to request information about the locations of people needing help and on street conditions.

 On August 27, 2021, the U.S. House of Representatives select committee investigating the 2021 United States Capitol attack demanded records from Zello (alongside 14 other social media companies) going back to the spring of 2020.

-Members of the 2022 Freedom Convoy have almost exclusively used Zello to communicate with other members and supporters.
+Members of the Freedom Convoy 2022 almost exclusively used Zello to communicate with other members and supporters.

+Participants in the Kenya Finance Bill protests that began in June 2024 have used Zello as their app of choice for communicating anonymously in real time.
+Over 40,000 users in Kenya downloaded the Zello app from the Google Play store between June 17 and June 25, peaking at the fourth most downloaded app in the country on June 25.
+According to political scientist Herman Manyora of the University of Nairobi, the use of Zello made the protest one of the most effective in the country's history.
+President William Ruto acknowledged the use of Zello by protesters on July 2.

+On 2 December 2024, Zello advised all its users to change their passwords after a suspected cybersecurity breach.